Baduit/ThreadSafeVar/README.md

 ## Requirements
 You need C++ 17 to make it work.
-Well, it could work with C++ 14 i think if you replace
+Well, it could work with C++ 14 I think if you replace
 ```C++
 std::lock_guard lock(_mutex);
 ```